Shambu-K/password-manager/README.md

 * Enter the website name, your email ID, and password in the fields provided
 * Click on the **Generate Password** button to generate a random password
+* The generated password is automatically copied to your clipboard, so you can simply paste it while setting up new credentials in a particular website.
 * Click on the **Add** button to save your authentication details
 * In case,you miss any fields a dialogue box will pop up prompting you to fill all the fields
 * Once you've filled all the details, the program will ask you to verify them before saving them in a file